Grafieks-Analytics/grafieks-desktop/Documentation/ConfigurationMac.md

 #### Qmake

-Set the path for Qmake in the ~/.zshrc file
+Set the path for Qmake in the ~/.zshrc file.

 ```
-export PATH=/Users/mac/Qt/5.15.0/clang_64/bin:$PATH
+export PATH=$HOME/Qt/x.x.x/clang_64/bin:$PATH
 export PATH=$PATH
 ```

+Set the path accroding to your Qt install directory.